What is the Community Youth Intervention Program

-The Community Youth Intervention Initiative (CYII) works with Aboriginal youth in conflict with the law.
-The Community Youth Intervention Worker (CYIW) works closely with probation officers, and operates as a linkage between youth and probation officers.
+The Community Youth Intervention Program (CYIP) works with Indigenous youth who are in conflict with the law.
+The Community Youth Intervention Worker (CYIW) works closely with probation officers, operating as a bridge between youth and probation officers.
 The CYIW also works with community members including the leadership and the community Education Authority.

-The CYIW plays an important role in the development of a local program and provides support and assistance to reintegrate youth back into the community – in a positive and meaningful way.
+The CYIW plays an important role in the development of local programs, in order to work towards preventative measures for future youth conflicts.
+While also providing support and assistance in order to reintegrate the youths into the community – in a positive and meaningful way.
 The CYIW meets regularly with clients and helps build their self-esteem while promoting a healthy lifestyle.

 The intent of the program is to guide youth to a better understanding of how their behaviour affects others in the community and to make amends by giving back to the community in a meaningful way.

 Youth will gain a new insight into the cause and effects of their behaviour.
-In addition, the program may help youth to develop new skills and interests and to seek out new training opportunities.
+In addition, the program also helps youth to develop new skills and interests and to seek out new training opportunities.

 - Youth between the ages of 12-17